cdelaof26/PyWST/README.md

 ### Settings

-Config files can be created using `config.py`, these files will allow PyWST to process different sets of files with specific options.
+Configuration files can be created using `config.py`, these files will allow PyWST to process different sets of files with specific options.